Xeroday/Spotify-Ad-Blocker/README.md

 ## Changelog (Major releases only):
+- V 1.8 (Oct 31, 2021):
+  - New muting logic, reduces false positives (podcasts no longer muted)
+  - Cleanup and bugfixes
 - V 1.7 (July 22, 2018):
   - Almost a complete re-write of the application (lighter, more performant, cleaner code)
   - New Spotify ad detection and muting logic after Spotify's shutdown of its local API